 NIBA mentoring program

 Mentoring programs are now available twice a year in Sydney, Melbourne, Adelaide, Brisbane and Perth.
-If there is sufficient demand, we will also run the program in Tasmania and Darwin.
-If you wish to participate as a Mentor or Mentee wherever you are based in Australia, please contact Caroline Campbell or phone (02) 9459 4313 to express your interest.
+If there is sufficient demand, we will also run the program in Hobart and Darwin.
+If you wish to participate as a Mentor or Mentee wherever you are based in Australia, please contact Arianne Bath or phone (02) 9459 4316 to express your interest.

 The goal of our program is to give Young Professionals a greater understanding of the issues facing our industry and a supportive environment that will motivate and assist them in both their personal and professional development.